victornas91/victornas91/README.md

 - Finish all the degrees I'm currenty pursuing (Bachelors of Science in Mathematics and Technologic Degree in Cloud Computing).
 - Begin a Masters Degree and then a PhD in Computer Science (focusing on using Mathematics to boost Machine Learning models), Electrical Engineering (Machine Learning + IoT) and Mechanical Engineering (AI that simulates thermodynamics)
 - Become an advanced programmer in C, C++, Typescript and Python
-- Learning how to build autonomous vehicles (rally car, submarine, drone)
+- Learning how to build autonomous vehicles (rally cars, submarines)
 - Shows with drones!
 - Remaking retro consoles and games from scratch using modern approaches!
+- Work as a DevOps with a focus on Azure Cloud.
+- Work as Embedded Systems Engineer
+- Work as Systems Programmer
+- Get a job at: Apple, Canonical, NASA, Lockheed, Google, Tesla, Nintendo :D

 ---

 ### ⚡ Fun fact
 - I'm a Moebius Syndrome "survivor"
-- In love with automation of all sorts of things: industry, home and boring office stuff!
+- In love with automation of all sorts of things: nachines, games, industry, home and boring office stuff!

 ---